daisvke/bomberman/README.md

 ## Map
 * The program taked as a first argument a map description file with the .ber extension.
-* The map must be composed of only 5 possible characters:<br />
+* The map must be composed of only 6 possible characters:<br />
 0 for an empty space<br />
 1 for a wall<br />
 C for a collectible<br />
 E for map exit<br />
 P for the player’s starting position
+M for an ennemy's starting position

 This is a simple valid map:
 ```